jimenezXian/Fretune/README.md

 # Fretune

-A cross-platform guitar tuning app built with Expo, React Native, and React Native Web.
+A cross-platform guitar tuning app built with Expo and React Native.
 Tune your instruments on mobile

 ## Features